thoughtram/blog/_posts/2016-06-16-cold-vs-hot-observables.md

 ## Hot vs Cold Observables

 Understanding the nature of hot and cold Observables is a crucial part to master Observables.
-Before we try to explore the topic through some practical examples, let's read through the [definition](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/creating.md#cold-vs-hot-observables) from the RxJS project itself
+Before we try to explore the topic through some practical examples, let's read through the [definition](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/creating.md#cold-vs-hot-observables) from the RxJS project itself:

 >Cold observables start running upon subscription, i.e., the observable sequence only starts pushing values to the observers when Subscribe is called. (...)
 This is different from hot observables such as mouse move events or stock tickers which are already producing values even before a subscription is active.